OpenskyDataSystems/BookShop/README.md

 8. If you have any ideas for improvement, changes, refactor, feel free to implement them, for exampele new C# features.
 9. Use general programming good practices and coding standards.

-If have any questions please let me know: abronowicki@openskydata.com
+If have any questions please let us know: abronowicki@openskydata.com, mlinke@openskydata.com